hugsy/CFB/Docs/setup.md

   - `x64`
   - `arm64`

-`win32` may work but is totally untested.
-Feedback welcome.
+`win32` may work to build the broker.
+However, ImGUI doesn't compile on 32-bit.

 ### To install